-Up to nineteen participants (including eleven ICIPS-members) were present in our Virtual room to listen and watch the presentation of Dr. Andrew Plackett (Univ. of Birmingham) about a very interesting fern-model: Ceratopteris richardii.
+Up to nineteen participants (including eleven ICIPS-members) were present in our Virtual room to listen and watch the presentation of Dr. Andrew Plackett (Univ. of Birmingham) about its very interesting fern-model: Ceratopteris richardii.

 Thank you again, Andy !!

-We are pleased to announce that our first ICIPS Seminar of our Webinar series will take place:
+We are pleased to announce that our first ICIPS Seminar will take place:

 – on Thursday 30th of June at 4pm (German time),